 Note that these commands assume a single disk drive.
 Commodore disk drives typically use device numbers 8-11.
 8 is the default.
 Substitute the number 9 in these commands where you see the number 8 to use a second drive.

 If you need help connecting disk drives, here’s how.

 That wraps up my list of common Commodore 64 commands.
+Many of them, as you can see, are disk drive commands.
 If I missed your favorite command, please feel free to mention it in the comments.